 Every day, people in Florida experience personal injury due to faulty or inoperable medical devices.
-Sometimes, these devices can medical device tools malfunction due to a factory or manufacturer oversight which causes a defective product, and sometimes a medical patient can suffer from a mishap occurring during a medical procedure.
+Sometimes, these medical device tools malfunction due to a factory or manufacturer oversight which causes a defective product, and sometimes a medical patient can suffer from a mishap occurring during a medical procedure.
 If proper precautions weren’t taken to protect the patient before, during, or after the procedure, the negligent parties can be held responsible.
-The medical device injury attorneys at the Coye Law Firm are experienced with Florida law and are here to help.
+The medical device injury attorneys at the Coye Law Firm have experience with these types of claims and are here to help.

-A medical device injury is a personal injury which people suffer because of medical devices that are supposed to alleviate medical issues.
+A medical device injury is a personal injury for people suffering because of medical devices that are supposed to alleviate medical issues.
 These can include medical devices such as:

 - Artificial joints

 - Stents or catheters

 The US Center for Device and Radiological Health (CDRH) within the US Food and Drug Administration (FDA) is responsible for overseeing that medical devices are safe and effective.
 The FDA has developed a system of prioritizing to ensure that each device receives the appropriate level of scrutiny, however an FDA approval is not a guarantee of safety and does not shield a manufacturer from liability.